ARPOISE/ARpoise/unity/AR-vos-examples.md

 - **Image trigger AR** uses A.I. computer vision technology to recognize images (e.g. posters, postcards, or even photos of an outdoor facade, etc.) and place augments relative to those images.
   - It uses Apple's ARKit and Google Android's ARCore technologies, which only run on newer models.
   - For iPhones, it works on the iPhone SE or iPhone **6s** (NOT on iPhone 6) and higher.
 See [ARKit supporting iOS devices](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/DeviceCompatibilityMatrix/DeviceCompatibilityMatrix.html).
   - For Android, it is harder to say, please see [ARCore supporting Android devices](https://developers.google.com/ar/discover/supported-devices).
-In general, a device needs at least Android version 7.0, see https://source.android.com/setup/start/build-numbers.
+In general, a device needs at least Android version 7.0, see [Android Versions](https://source.android.com/setup/start/build-numbers).
   - Note that if lighting conditions vary, for instance cast shadows on outside trigger images, you should set up the same augment with multiple trigger images for the different lighting conditions.

 - **SLAM based AR** employs [Simultaneous localization and mapping](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) technology to discover planes in the physical space around the user, and then  place augments on these planes.
 The augments will pretty much stay in place, and the user can then walk around them in 3D space.
   - It uses Apple's ARKit and Google Android's ARCore technologies, which only run on newer models.
   - For iPhones, it works on the iPhone SE or iPhone **6s** (NOT on iPhone 6) and higher.
 See [ARKit supporting iOS devices](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/DeviceCompatibilityMatrix/DeviceCompatibilityMatrix.html).
   - For Android, it is harder to say, please see [ARCore supporting Android devices](https://developers.google.com/ar/discover/supported-devices).
-In general, a device needs at least Android version 7.0, see https://source.android.com/setup/start/build-numbers.
+In general, a device needs at least Android version 7.0, see [Android Versions](https://source.android.com/setup/start/build-numbers).

 - **Geolocative AR** is an simpler technology that uses the GPS coordinates of the augments as the sole way to determine where an augment is viewable.
 Due to the imprecision of civilian GPS systems in smartphones, the location and orientation of the augments can vary by +/- 20 meters.
 The ARpoise app can only do geolocative AR, but runs on a very large variety of older smartphones.
 We expect to merge the two client apps soon, as the older smartphones become defunct.